Skip to main content

 • web_search does not currently use an OpenRouter-native provider backend.

 • generate_audio appears only when the daemon has an audio backend configured for one route.
-Today, the built-in audio-generation backend is OpenRouter.
+Today, the built-in audio-generation backends are OpenAI and OpenRouter.

 Read Providers and routing for route precedence and selector grammar, Tools for control-tool behavior, and Assets and multimodal input for asset normalization and transcription behavior.